brentley/ecsworkshop/content/microservices/frontend/tabs/copilot.md

 - Would you like to add an environment to your pipeline?
 Answer: "y"
 - Which environment would you like to add to your pipeline?
 Answer: Choose "test"
 - Which GitHub repository would you like to use for your service?
 Answer: Choose the repo url with YOUR github username
+- Please enter your GitHub Personal Access Token for your repository ecsdemo-frontend.
+Answer: Paste the copied token when you created in in GitHub earlier.

 The core pipeline files will be created in the ./copilot directory.
 Here is what the output should show: